 You can track the progress of your article in the publication system with our online tracking system.

-Share links can be shared with anyone through any communications channel.
+Share links can be shared with anyone through any communications channel potentially bringing your article to an audience of millions.
 For instance:

 - Share Links can be shared via email.

 - You can post the Share Link on social networks such as Facebook, Twitter, LinkedIn.

 - You can post the Share Link on your personal website and academic networking sites such as Mendeley.